alanyaz/Express-Server-Application/README.md

 2. Use the provided views to interact with the RESTful API.
 3. Explore the API endpoints using tools like Postman or cURL.

-## Contributing

-Contributions are welcome!
-If you have ideas for improvements or new features, feel free to open an issue or submit a pull request.